zio/zio-quill/README.md

 ### Infixes With Conditions

 #### Summary
-Use `infix"...".asCondition` to express an infix that represents a conditional expression.
+Use `sql"...".asCondition` to express an infix that represents a conditional expression.

 #### Explination